abhisheksangwan/FrontendProjectCollection/readme.md

 # UsabilityHub-Website-Clone
 I am going to build a website clone using HTML and CSS.
 We will be using CSS Flexbox to build this.
 This is a modern Homepage clone of a website called UsabilityHub.

+# Whack-a-Mole
+New project which works/performs asynchronous operations.A mole will appear in any random square out of nine squares every second.
+A player should track & hit a mole (square) by clicking on them.
+And to complete the game in sixty seconds.